Mir-223

 In molecular biology MicroRNA-223 (miR-223) is a short RNA molecule.
 MicroRNAs function to regulate the expression levels of other genes by several mechanisms. miR-223 is a hematopoietic specific microRNA with crucial functions in myeloid lineage development.
 It plays an essential role in promoting granulocytic differentiation while also being associated with the suppression of erythrocytic differentiation. miR-223 is commonly repressed in hepatocellular carcinoma and leukemia.
 Higher expression levels of miRNA-223 are associated with extranodal marginal-zone lymphoma of mucosa-associated lymphoid tissue of the stomach and recurrent ovarian cancer.
 In some cancers the microRNA-223 down-regulation is correlated with higher tumor burden, disease aggressiveness, and poor prognostic factors.
-MicroRNA-223 is also associated with rheumatoid arthritis, sepsis, type 2 diabetes, and hepatic ischemia.
+MicroRNA-223 is also associated with rheumatoid arthritis, fibromyalgia, sepsis, type 2 diabetes, and hepatic ischemia.

 Characterization

 MicroRNA-223 was initially identified bioinformatically and it was subsequently characterized as part of the haematopoietic system.
 Its gene resembles a myeloid gene and it could be driven by the PU.1 and C/EBPα proteins which are myeloid transcription factors.

 MicroRNA-223 selectively targets distinct populations of transcripts harboring AU-rich elements.
 More specifically, it was validated that the RhoB mRNA is a bona fide miR-223 target. miR-223 also regulates cyclin E activity by modulating expression of the FBXW7 protein.
 In particular, overexpression of miR-223 reduces FBXW7 mRNA levels while increasing endogenous cyclin E protein and activity levels.